atomone-hub/genesis/README.md

 is determined through governance in Informal/Stride.

-By modifying the distribution of staking token holders for AtomOne to be more aligned with hub security based on voting activity we can make the $ATOM1 distribution a more intelligent distribution than all other alternatives (until another split is needed due to corruption).
+By modifying the distribution of staking token holders for AtomOne to be more aligned with hub security based on voting activity we can make the $ATONE distribution a more intelligent distribution than all other alternatives (until another split is needed due to corruption).
 As the project grows, by virtue of its growth the distribution will naturally evolve (or by default, devolve), so